 Hospice offers several levels of care provided by professional medical staff for those approaching death.
 Hospice care encompasses the patient, caregivers, and family, and offers palliative care for those with life-threatening illnesses.
-Medicare pays for the majority of Hospice care.
-Medicaid, insurance providers, and charity also help cover expenses.
+Medicare pays for the majority of end-of-life care through the "Hospice Benefit."
+Medicaid and other insurance providers also help cover expenses.
+In some cases, Hospice of Lenawee's Hospice Heart Endowment may be accessed to support those who are either uninsured or underinsured.
 Learn more about Hospice Costs.

 As a physician you may wonder what the benefits of Hospice are for your patient.
 We’re here to care for your patient at the end of his or her life, to maintain or improve quality of life, and to support the patient’s caregivers and family.

 The benefits of Hospice are numerous!
 We work with patients, families, and physicians to create a personalized care plan that provides comfort, dignity, and support.
 Your patient can choose to stay in his or her home, or in a hospital or other care facility.
 In addition, we have the Hospice of Lenawee Hospice Home for those patients who need 24-RN care.